aabbtree77/esp32-vpn/README.md

 - It is unlikely that ESP32 boards will displace the embedded Linux any time soon.
 The elephant in the room is tiny ESP32 RAM which is on the scale of kilobytes.
 Tiny RAM = nonexistent or custom broken libs.

-- The [ESP32](https://en.wikipedia.org/wiki/ESP32) niche is massive LANs with nodes connected to a Linux broker via MQTT, where each node failure is non-critical: Wi-Fi-capable [bin level sensors](https://www.ecubelabs.com/bin-level-sensors-5-reasons-why-every-city-should-track-their-waste-bins-remotely/), conference/race event trackers/markers, robotic toys.
+- The [ESP32](https://en.wikipedia.org/wiki/ESP32) niche could be massive LANs with nodes connected to a Linux broker via MQTT, where each node failure is non-critical: Wi-Fi-capable [bin level sensors](https://www.ecubelabs.com/bin-level-sensors-5-reasons-why-every-city-should-track-their-waste-bins-remotely/), conference/race event trackers/markers, robotic toys.
 Contrary to popular belief, these chips are very suboptimal for hobby networking, compared to, say, Raspberry Pi Zero W.

+- [ESP32](https://en.wikipedia.org/wiki/ESP32) also has a direct small distance p2p communication capacity via BLE and ESP-NOW protocols.
+In theory, this could be used to implement electronic bike shifting.
+"But hold on a second, did you know that you never need to update the firmware on a mechanical derailleur?"

 - Consider the economics of DOIT DEVIT V1 ESP32-WROOM-32 vs Raspberry Pi Zero W bought on, say, anodas.lt in Vilnius, May 23rd, 2023.
 The former costs 12.70€, while the latter is 23.90€ plus a 32GB MicroSD card sold as low as 4.90€.
 A typical hobbyist will only need a dozen of such devices in a life time, and the cost of 2-4x higher priced Raspberry Pi Zero W will be negligible compared to the pain one will experience with scarce custom network software and kilobyte RAM of ESP32.